Aditya1404Sal/VulcanGuard/README.md

    - Operates at the lowest point in the network stack for minimal latency.
    - Customizable filtering rules to suit specific security needs.

+3. **Load Balancer**:
-3. **Round Robin Based Load Balancer**:
+   - **Round Robin Algorithm**:
      - Distributes incoming traffic evenly across multiple servers.
      - Ensures optimal resource utilization and enhances the performance and reliability of services.

+   - **Least Connection Algorithm**:
+     - Selects the server with the fewest active connections to distribute incoming traffic.
+     - Helps optimize server load balancing by directing requests to the least loaded server.
+     - Supports sticky sessions to maintain client-server affinity for HTTP sessions.

 ## Installation